Nevtech05/DC-1_VulnHub.com_WriteUp/README.md

 Implement continuous patching and monitoring

 Lessons Learned
 Not all public exploits are production-ready

-Tooling failures require fast pivots
+Tooling failures require fast, informed pivots

-Documenting failed paths improves future efficiency
+Documenting failed paths improves efficiency and repeatability

 DC-1 strongly reinforces OSCP-style methodology:

 Enumerate → Exploit → Stabilize → Enumerate → PrivEsc

+Disclaimer
+This repository is for educational and portfolio purposes only.
+All techniques were executed against a local, intentionally vulnerable system.